tomascherian/tp/docs/DeveloperGuide.md

 ![CreateParticipantActivityDiagram](images/CreateParticipantActivityDiagram.png)

-Another scenario when a `Meeting` may have its set of `Participants` modified is when the a `Contact` object is replaced by another `Contact` object in the `UniquePersonList` (ie. during the execution of `EditContactCommand`).
+Another scenario when a `Meeting` may have its set of `Participants` modified is when a `Contact` object is replaced by another `Contact` object in the `UniquePersonList` (ie. during the execution of `EditContactCommand`).
 In this case, the `Participant` referencing the original `Contact` object is updated.
 Each `Meeting` that this `Participant` participates in is replaced with a new `Meeting` containing the updated `Participant`.